 It’s a good thing the layout follows standard key sizes as replacement keysets will be required if keycap shining doesn’t appeal to you.
 Similarly goes for the Cooler Master branded Windows keys, the only aesthetically bad part of this keyboard.

-With a slogan like make it yours you’d expect the ability to change key assignment.
-That is to program a key to act like another key when pressed.
-Not all mechanical keyboards offer this feature but even a limited version can make the difference.
+With a slogan like make it yours you’d expect the ability to change key assignments.
+That is to program a key to act as another key when pressed.
+Not all mechanical keyboards offer this feature but even a limited version can make a difference.
 Being able to program how each key interacts can make a keyboard.

-Personally I like having Caps Lock swapped with Fn and then assigning WASD to be Fn shortcuts for the arrow keys.
+Personally, I like having Caps Lock swapped with Fn and then assigning WASD to be Fn shortcuts for the arrow keys.
 I like having volume keys on ZXC as everything is then operable with my left hand.
-Changing key assignment is a feature I like in my mechanical keyboards but it’s not something everyone will need.
+Changing key assignments is a feature I like in my mechanical keyboards but it’s not something everyone will need.

 Comparing the Masterkeys Pro line of keyboards with the Quick Fire is like comparing the iPhone 8 with the iPhone 4.
-Sure, there’s plenty of improvements but these are all built on top of an already solid foundation.
+Sure, there are plenty of improvements but these are all built on top of an already solid foundation.
 Some features have been omitted though.

 The Masterkeys Pro line is quite the improvement.
-Painted laser-etched ABS keycaps, RGB LEDs as well as software to customise, NKRO over USB, and an overall better looking aesthetic.
+Painted laser-etched ABS keycaps, RGB LEDs as well as software to customize, NKRO over USB, and an overall better-looking aesthetic.

 So, which keyboard to choose, the Quick Fire or Masterkeys?
-The Quick Fire line of keyboards have seen their days.
+The Quick Fire line of keyboards has seen its days.
 Masterkeys are the way forward unless you’re still reliant on PS2 connectivity.
-A range of options exist in the Masterkey line.
-If you want to spend more for lighting you can have white LEDs which will cost you less than $100 USD.
-RGB LED models vary between $140 USD.
-If LEDs aren’t your thing then the PBT models, which replace the keycaps with PBT (the better keycap plastic), and cost less than $80 USD.
+A range of options exists in the Masterkey line.
+If you want to spend more on the lighting you can have white LEDs which will cost you less than $100 USD.
+RGB LED models vary from $140 USD.
+If LEDs aren’t your thing then the PBT models, which replace the keycaps with PBT (the better keycap plastic), cost less than $80 USD.

 Those of you looking for your first mechanical keyboards should consider Cooler Master’s Masterkeys Pro keyboards.
 Even people just looking for a keyboard that isn’t a compact 60% should put serious thought into the Masterkeys Pro RGB keyboards.

-Masterkeys Pros are great full size keyboards but even better smaller TKL and hybrid TKL keyboards.
-They’re without complexity and achieve their target of being a gaming keyboard that’s great for typing.
+Masterkeys Pros are great full-size keyboards but even better smaller TKL and hybrid TKL keyboards.
+They’re without the complexity and achieve their target of being a gaming keyboard that’s great for typing.

 My biggest concern would be the Cooler Master Windows keys but these can be swapped with the addition of a better keyset.
 A new keyset changes my major gripe with this keyboard and the fingerprints on the shell can easily be wiped.

-Personally I recommend the Masterkeys Pro S over the Pro L with a caveat that the Pro M is good middle ground.
+Personally, I recommend the Masterkeys Pro S over the Pro L with a caveat that the Pro M is a good middle ground.